IBM-Cloud/IBM-Bluemix-iOS/README.md

 * Robin Cannon - Team Lead

 ### Bugs and Feature Requests
-The Bluemix Pulse team uses issue tracking as the preferred channel for bug reports, feature requests and general feedback.
+The IBM Mobile Console for Bluemix team uses issue tracking as the preferred channel for bug reports, feature requests and general feedback.
 Please read and respect the following issue guidelines.

 #### Issue Guidelines
 * Before opening a new issue, please search for existing and closed issues.
 If your problem or idea is not addressed yet, proceed to open a new issue.